-The Bank of Papua New Guinea (BPNG) and the Department of Treasury (DoT) will co-host a five-day course on Macroeconomic Policy in April.
-It will be held at the DoT and facilitated by ICD, PFTAC and STI.
-Participants have been invited from the BPNG, the Departments of Finance, National Planning and Monitoring and Treasury, the Internal Revenue Commission, the National Economic and Fiscal Commission and the PNG Customs Services.
+The Bank of Papua New Guinea (BPNG) and the Department of Treasury (DoT) co-hosted a five-day course on Macroeconomic Policy in April.
+It was held at the DoT and facilitated by ICD, PFTAC and STI.
+Participants were invited from the BPNG, the Departments of Finance, National Planning and Monitoring and Treasury, the Internal Revenue Commission, the National Economic and Fiscal Commission and the PNG Customs Services.